Sharp bounds for rainbow matchings in hypergraphs: Upper bound for fixed uniformity

 Recall that $M_j$ is a matching of size $t$.
 Let $m=\left|M_j\cap \mathcal{F}_\ell\right|$ be the number of edges of $M_j$ that are part of the family $\mathcal{F}_\ell$ (these are the edges contributing money to the index $j$ in the process described above), then $0\le m\le t$.
 Let us denote the $t$ edges in $M_j$ by $e^*_1,\dots,e^*_t$ in such an order that we have $e^*_1,\dots,e^*_m\in \mathcal{F}_\ell$ and $e^*_{m+1},\dots,e^*_t\not\in \mathcal{F}_\ell$.

 Our goal is now to find a rainbow matching of size $t$ by adapting the matching $M_j$ in a suitable way.
-First, we use the following lemma for the first $m$ edges $e^*_1,\dots,e^*_m$ of $M_j$.
+First, we use the following claim for the first $m$ edges $e^*_1,\dots,e^*_m$ of $M_j$.